hungyuenhei/portfolio/Competition Netflix Top 10/Business Questions and Demo.md

 GROUP BY quarter, category
 ORDER BY quarter;

---- Which 10 shows have the highest viewed hours among the period with most viewed hours
+--- Which 10 shows have the highest viewed hours among that period (highest viewed hours: 2021Q4)

 SELECT show_title, quarter, weekly_hours_viewed
 FROM cte